athomasq/athomasq.github.io/navigation/gallery2.md

 {% endfor %}
 -->

-{% for item in site.data.photos %}
+{% for item in site.data.photos2 %}
   {% if item.album != "newline" %}
     <br/>
     <br/>